Christian-2003/password-vault/docs/manual/Update to Version 3.2.0.md

 <img src="../img/icon.png" height="150" align="right"/>

-# Update to Version 3.2.0
+# Update from Version 3.1.0
-This page explains how to update to the newest version of PasswordVault, version 3.2.0 .
-You can [download it here](https://github.com/Christian-2003/password-vault/releases/tag/v3.2.0) or update inside PasswordVault by clicking **Settings > Software Update**.

-If you update from version 3.1.0 or lower to any other version, please follow the [update instructions](#update-from-version-310-or-lower).
+This page describes how to update from version 3.1.0 or lower to the newer versions of Password Vault, since this requires special steps that you need to take in order to keep your data.

 <br>